How Car Insurance Premiums Are Calculated: The Complete Guide to Rate Setting

 How Credit-Based Insurance Scores Work

 A credit-based insurance score (CBIS) is a three-digit number derived from your credit report, but it is not the same as your FICO credit score.
 While a standard credit score measures your likelihood of repaying debt, a CBIS predicts the likelihood and cost of future insurance claims.
-Studies — including a 2007 FTC analysis — have found that drivers with poor insurance scores are roughly twice as likely to file claims.
+Studies have found that drivers with poor insurance scores are statistically more likely to file claims, which is the basis for their use in pricing.

 The CBIS uses similar data to your credit score but weights it differently: